ndming/torpedo/README.md

 is suitable for experiments and extensions.

 ### Prerequisites
-There are no prerequisite dependencies for building the library on Linux since all dependencies, including Vulkan, are going to be managed via an isolated `conda` environment.
+There are no prerequisite dependencies for building the library on Linux since all dependencies, including Vulkan and compilers, are going to be managed via an isolated `conda` environment.

 On Windows, MSVC version `>=19.39` must be installed via Visual Studio (version `>=17.9.7`).
 The library only needs the VS